 - Website customisation according to local needs helps gather customers.

 Revenue Model of Alibaba

 Most of the revenue of Alibaba is generated from core e-commerce business or online retail business.
 Apart from that, Alibaba is also involved in digital space where it earns revenue from cloud computing.
-Furthermore, it also earns its revenue from display marketing, membership fees, commissions and other online services.
+Furthermore, it also earns its revenue from display marketing, membership fees, commissions, and other online services.

 Alibaba and Amazon

-Alibaba is a company which aims to make business simpler and convenient.
+Alibaba is a company that aims to make business simpler and convenient.
 It also focuses on social inclusion and a wider reach through its B2B segment.
 Alibaba has done exceptionally well in capturing the internet market space in just 2 decades.